OWASP/IoT-Security-Verification-Standard-ISVS/en/0x01-Frontispiece.md

 ## About the Standard

-The OWASP Internet of Things Security Verification Standard (ISVS) is a community effort to establish an open standard of security requirements for Internet of Things (IoT) applications.
-The requirements provided by the ISVS can be used at many stages during the product development life cycle including design, development, and testing of IoT applications.
+The OWASP Internet of Things Security Verification Standard (ISVS) is a community effort to establish an open standard of security requirements for Internet of Things (IoT) ecosystems.
+IoT ecosystems comprise of different systems, including IoT systems (connected devices, IoT applications and their supporting infrastructure) and other systems, such as web and mobile applications.
+The requirements provided by the ISVS target both IoT ecosystems as a whole, and IoT systems specifically: IoT hardware, software, applications and communication protocols.
+These requirements can be used during many stages of the Development Life Cycle, including design, development, and testing of IoT ecosystems.

 ## Copyright and License